Faculty, School of Computer Science, Carnegie Mellon University, 2012-2019Ph.D., Computer Science and Information Technology, Copenhagen, 2011

-My research is at the intersection of health, mobile and ubiquitous computing, AI, and HCI.
+My research is at the intersection of ubiquitous computing, AI, HCI, and health.
 I work on computational modeling of human behavior (incl.
-Activity Recognition) from data streams collected through mobile, wearable, and embedded sensors.
-Examples of my work in the health domain include detection of behavior change in people with depression, predicting mania-depression episodes in bipolar disorder, estimation of symptom severity in cancer patients, and modeling of surgical activities inside the operating room.
+Activity Recognition) from data streams collected via mobile, wearable, and embedded sensors.

 Identifying Symptoms Using Technology.
 In: Moreno M., Radovic A. (eds) Technology and Adolescent Mental Health.
-Springer, Cham, 2018.
+ABSSpringer, Cham, 2018.

 Campus Life, Assessment of Student Health and Success

 A cross-institution collaboration with multiple universities incl.
 Georgia Tech, Cornell, Dartmouth, Carnegie Mellon, and the University of Washington to assess students health and performance from passive mobile data.
 Led two semester-long data collection studies with 450 undergraduate students at CMU.

 Context-aware Peer to Peer Exchange